Shannon-Goddard/Correlation_vs_Causation/README.md

 - Ideas and links will be done via Slack
 - Meetups will be held via Zoom

 In an emergency we will inform our group through our group-text and reach out to the staff by direct conversation in Slack.

+## Project Roadmap
+The project roadmap and description of all the project deliverables can be found in [Deliverables.md](/Deliverables.md)